Plymouth Orthodontics can build a smile to suit you

 Ceramic braces are ideal for patients who want the braces to be less noticeable to others.
 They consist of ceramic brackets, wires and clear elastics, which blend with the teeth.
-We use American Orthodontics Radiance brackets that are made of a crystal clear sapphire, making the braces hardly noticeable.
+We use 3M Clarity Advanced brackets that blend with various tooth shades, making the braces hardly noticeable.
 Ceramic brackets are available privately.

 Removable braces have plastic and metal components and can be removed for cleaning or sports.
 Some are removed for eating.
 We commonly use a style of removable brace called a functional brace for treating prominent teeth.

 We can offer treatment using Invisalign.
 This consists of clear, removable aligner braces that are virtually invisible.
 They can be removed for eating, drinking and cleaning and no-one need know you’re having treatment.
 The treatment involves the use of series of clear aligners, created with 3D computer imaging.
 The aligners are changed every 2 to 3 weeks, and gradually move your teeth into their new positions.
 Clear aligners are available privately.